nextjs logo

 This library requires Node.js v16 or higher.

-Now, follow these steps to create a dynamic Next.js API route that can handle all the authentication flows of your Next.js application:
+Now, follow these steps to create a dynamic Next.js API route that can handle the authentication flow of your Next.js application:

 • Create an api directory under the src/app directory.